Ayanda Sishuba: Hellas Verona

 On 31 August 2024, Sishuba signed with Hellas Verona in Italy.
 However, he featured in only two matches in the U20 Primavera competitions.

 Rennes

 On 3 February 2025, Sishuba went back to Ligue 1 and signed with Rennes.

 International career

+Sishuba is eligible to play for either Belgium, France, or South Africa.

 Sishuba is a youth international for Belgium, having played three games with the under-18 for two goals by the summer 2023.

 Personal life

 Sishuba is the son of the South African footballer Asanda Sishuba.